Royal Basket Trucks Upward expansion with a new work platform and VRC help Royal Basket Trucks increase production

 The task was to build a 40 x 120 foot work platform that would be used for production, and relocate materials and other supplies underneath it.
 Moving materials back and forth between the ground and upper level would be handled by the VRC.

-“We took their product transfer flow from a distance of about 75 feet and reduced it to virtually nothing,” Lehman said.
-“The VRC was ideal because it now takes raw materials up to the workers, and brings finished products back down.”
+Wildeck took Royal Basket's product transfer flow from a distance of about 75 feet and reduced it to virtually nothing.
+Today, the Wildeck® VRC takes raw materials up to the workers, and brings finished products back down.